amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

   field using the provided checkpoint file.
 Second, regardless of the outcome of the previous step, we try to initialize the field using the sublist `"initial conditions`".
   By design, the second step allows us to overwrite only part for the field.

-There are several options available to initialize field using the sublist `"initial conditions`": `"restart file`" - read field from existing HDF55 file, `"exodus file initialization`" - read field from existing Exodus file, `"cells from file`" - read cell components from HDF5 file, `"constant`" - set field values to constant, `"initialize from 1D column`" - initialize 1D column from file and `"function`" - field is initialized by function.
+* `"initial conditions`" [sublist] There are several options available to initialize fields using this sublist: `"restart file`" - read field from existing HDF55 file, `"exodus file initialization`" - read field from existing Exodus file, `"cells from file`" - read cell components from HDF5 file, `"constant`" - set field values to constant, `"initialize from 1D column`" - initialize 1D column from file and `"function`" - field is initialized by function.
+Initialization time is specified with `"time`" that defaults to 0.

 .. code-block:: xml